ABCxFF/diepindepth/protocol/connection/headless.md

 # Headless Connection

-## M28 Api
+## M28 API

-To find a server, you'll need to retrieve a server id from the m28 api, from there you can generate a socket url which you can connect to - all of which is described in the first passage of [api.md](./api.md).
+To find a server, you'll need to retrieve a server id from the m28 api, from there you can generate a socket URL which you can connect to - all of which is described in the first passage of [api.md](./api.md).

 - Connections are always secure